UnstableDesign/Flappable/README.md

 # Magnetic Reverberations
 Hardware and software for the Magnetic Reverberations textile project.
-Created by Elizabeth Meiklejohn (concept, weaving), Laura Devendorf (tech), Irene Posch (concept, tech).
+Created by [Elizabeth Meiklejohn](http://elizabethmeiklejohn.com/) (concept, weaving), Laura Devendorf (tech)[](http://artfordorks.com/), and [Irene Posch](https://ireneposch.net/) (concept, tech).
 The cloth contains 16 individually controllable electromagnets that animate flaps upon its surface.
 It can be controlled by a web-based controller at [https://flappable-rtd.web.app/](https://flappable-rtd.web.app/)

 ![A .gif of the fabric animating](/documentation/gif-1-perceptual-40-lossy.gif)